 That’s the reactive model, but what about a proactive model to prevent these issues in the first place?
 Again, I’ll tell you: assess kids up-front.
 Find out what is in their health history and evaluate how well they move.
 Actually learn their names and backgrounds.
 Then, program individually for them.
 Coach intensely in their initial sessions and get things right from the start.
 And, if an exercise doesn’t work for them, give them an alternative.

 As an example, take the squat.
-Some kids may not have sufficient ankle or hip mobility to squat deep in an Olympic style squat, so they’ll benefit more (and stay healthier) with box squat variations while you improve their mobility.
+Some kids may not have sufficient ankle or hip mobility to squat deep in an Olympic style squat, so they’ll benefit more (and stay healthier) with box squat variations or single-leg exercises while you improve their mobility.
 Others may even be too immobile (or possess structural issues like femoroacetabular impingement) to even box squat safely, so you give them more single-leg work and deadlift variations.
 Regardless, you “coach ‘em up” well from the get-go – and they learn along the way.

 In other words, the exercises aren’t the problem because exercises can be quickly and easily changed on the fly to match the athlete’s level of abilities.
 It’s the system in which they are placed that can be the stubborn, tough-to-change problem.

-In the meantime, if you’re struggling to get results with your youth strength and conditioning programs – or your business itself is struggling – be sure to look at your business model and overall systems before you start tinkering with the individual exercises.
+If you're struggling to get results with your youth strength and conditioning programs - or your business itself is struggling - be sure to look at your business model and overall systems before you start tinkering with the individual exercises.
 Chances are that you need to rededicate yourself to relationship building and individualization more than you need to worry about sets and reps.

 Sign-up Today for our FREE Newsletter and receive a deadlift technique tutorial!